-The use of titanium alloy in the construction of the frame, the front forks, the handlebars, the swinging arms, the wheel- and swinging arm-spindles is forbidden.
+The use of titanium alloy in the construction of the frame, the front forks (referred only to structural parts: legs, tubes, etc), the handlebars, the swinging arms, the wheel- and swinging arm-spindles is forbidden.

 The use of light alloys for wheel spindles is also forbidden.